mostafa-abokhadra/backend-essentials/tools/tools.md

 ### content security policy

-A CSP is a security feature that helps prevent cross-site scripting and other code injection attacks by specifying which resources (e.g., scripts, images) are allowed to load on your site.
+A **CSP** is a security feature that helps prevent cross-site scripting and other code injection attacks by specifying which resources (e.g., scripts, images) are allowed to load on your site.

 **How to implement**: Configure CSP headers in your server settings to allow only trusted domains to load resources.
 For example, setting policies like `script-src 'self'` ensures that only scripts from your domain are executed.

-**Why it matters**: CSP can greatly reduce vulnerabilities and potential threats, especially when external resources are involved.
+### Google’s Mobile-Friendly Test
+This tool checks if a page is mobile-friendly and provides specific recommendations for improvements.